Post-lingual deafness: Social impact

 Those who lose their hearing later in life, such as in late adolescence or adulthood, face their own challenges.
 For example, they must adjust to living with the adaptations that make it possible for them to live independently.
 They may have to adapt to using hearing aids or a cochlear implant, develop speech-reading skills, and/or learn sign language.
-The affected person may need to use a TTY, a videophone, an interpreter, or relay service to communicate over the telephone.
+The affected person may need to use a TTY, a videophone, an interpreter, or a relay service to communicate over the telephone.
 Loneliness and depression can arise as a result of isolation (from the inability to communicate with friends and loved ones) and difficulty in accepting their disability.
 The challenge is made greater by the need for those around them to adapt to the person's hearing loss.